Skip to main content

 Install the server

-Windows Comet Server Activation
+Windows Self-Hosted Comet Management Console Activation

 Web Interface

-Comet Server is accessed via a web interface.
+Comet Management Console is accessed via a web interface.
 From here you can configure access to the Server Web Interface.
 Please note the addresses in the drop down for the Server Interface.
 You can also configure SSL from this screen, or use our free automatically-renewing SSL certificate which integrates with LetsEncrypt, by selecting the 'Automatic' option.

 Admin accounts

-Customer Data Storage
+Customer Data Storage (Self-Hosted Storage Gateway)

 Wizard Complete

-Comet Server Login
+Comet Management Console Login

 Step 2

-Login to the server
+Login to the Management Console

 Video Guide